onionshare/onionshare/BUILD.md

 * Right click on Computer, go to Properties.
 Click "Advanced system settings".
 Click Environment Variables.
 Under "System variables" double-click on Path to edit it.
 Add `;C:\Python27;C:\Python27\Scripts` to the end.
 Now you can just type `python` to run python scripts in the command prompt.
 * Go to https://pip.pypa.io/en/latest/installing.html.
 Right-click on `get-pip.py` and Save Link As, and save it to your home folder.
 * Open `cmd.exe` as an administrator.
 Type: `python get-pip.py`.
 Now you can use `pip` to install packages.
+* Open a command prompt and type: `pip install flask stem pyinstaller`
 * Go to http://www.riverbankcomputing.com/software/pyqt/download and download the latest PyQt4 for Windows for python 2.7, 32-bit (I downloaded `PyQt4-4.11-gpl-Py2.7-Qt4.8.6-x32.exe`), then install it.
-* Go to http://www.py2exe.org/ and download the latest py2exe for python 2.7, 32-bit (I downloaded `py2exe-0.6.9.win32-py2.7.exe`), then install it.
+* Go to http://sourceforge.net/projects/pywin32/ and download and install the latest 32-bit pywin32 binary for python 2.7.
+I downloaded `pywin32-219.win32-py2.7.exe`.
-* Open a command prompt and type: `pip install flask stem`
-* Go to `C:\Python27\Lib\site-packages\flask\` and delete the folder `testsuite`.
-This is necessary to work around a py2exe bug.

-To make an exe:
+To make a .exe:

-* Open a command prompt, cd to the onionshare folder, and type: `python setup.py py2exe`.
-This will create a ton of files in `dist`, including `onionshare.exe`.
+* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller -y setup\onionshare-win.spec`.
+Inside the `dist` folder there will be a folder called `onionshare` with `onionshare.exe` in it.

 ## Tests